OmarTubeileh/Ball-Balancing-System/README.md

 - The sensor is placed at the end of the track and directed to the ball’s movement path.
 The servo motor is placed on a base under the track and is connected to it by a stick and flex joints to get the ability to move the track up and down until the ball returns to its position on the track.
 - The ball’s distance is fed into a proportional-integral-derivative (PID) controller, which has been programmed into the Arduino.
 The system shall compare this distance (ball’s position) with a predetermined position to find the error.
 Thus, the PID compensates for this error immediately.
 - The Kp, Ki, and Kd are gains were tuned manually to operate the controller correctly.
 The tunning is done using the Joystick module
+- Two Simulink codes were created, one for receiver and one for transmitter.
+The transmitter contains the main PID code that does the balancing and the receiver shows the response of the system via serial communication